algosup/2024-2025-project-4-web-fpga-team-1/functionalSpecifications/functionalSpecifications.md

 ### FPGA Simulator

 The project is based on an FPGA simulator.
 This one needs to follow these requirements:
-* A 2D floor plan with three views.
+* A **2D floor** plan with two/three views.
 * The ability to see the path taken by signals in the board

-However, the client requested two views/main functionalities on this website/web app: The student view and the teacher view.
+However, the client requested two interfaces/main functionalities on this web app: The student interface and the teacher interface.

-#### Teacher View / Backend
+#### Teacher interface / Backend

-The teacher views is to be used by the teacher for severals reason:
+The teacher interface is to be used by the teacher for severals reason:

--  The ability to add another example with their own Verilog file.
+-  The ability to **add another example** with their own Verilog file.
 -  Access to a testbench.

-#### Student View / Frontend
+#### Student interface / Frontend

-The student view allows the student to explore and discover FPGA properties and functionalities.
+The student interface allows the student to explore and discover FPGA properties and functionalities.
 However, this view needs to follow these requirements:

 - The 2D view of FPGA Simulator.
-- Navigation within the view with zoom and move functionality.
+- Navigation within the view with zoom and move functionalities.
 - Selection of the default example or the teacher's example and viewing it in a specific view.
-- Selection of one of the three view :the components schematic, binary graphic or board.
+- Selection of one of the three view :the components schematic, binary graphic, or board.
 - A play button to pause or resume the animation.
 - A button to select the speed of the animation.